Mulitmedia Artist

 Jennifer Nelson

-"I come from the world of interior design where balance, juxtaposition and composition are necessary studies.
-My personal design aesthetic has always been art based and has led me to start creating art myself.
-As a fiber artist, my preferred medium is hand rug punching wool and cotton fibers on linen ground cloth.
+"I am a self-taught fiber artist and painter.
+As a fiber artist, my medium is hand rug punching wool and cotton yarns on ground cloth of linen or cotton.
 My preference is to work in natural fibers with sustainable tools.
-This slow to emerge, methodic art form connects me to a rich history of fiber artist who have come before me.
-As a painter, I work in acrylic, sometimes with the addition of eggshell.
-The eggshell, like my fiber work, is a methodic, detailed process much like piecing together an intricate puzzle."
+This slow to emerge, methodic art form connects me to a rich history of American folk artists who have come before me.
+However, my compositions are mostly abstract, geometric and linear forms.
+I am influenced by the Art Deco, Bauhaus and Brutalist movements.
+I find the balance between positive and negative space in these forms to be a compelling place to explore.
+As a painter I work in acrylic, sometimes with the addition of eggshell.
+The eggshell, like my fiber work, is a deliberate, detailed process much like piecing together an intricate puzzle.
+These paintings are often the original inspiration for my fiber pieces."

 Let us know!